Close

 Identify patent families based on their similarity

-What is Similar family search for patent data?
+What is a Similar family search for patent data?

 Similar family search with respect to patent data refers to a search algorithm or method that is used to identify patent families or related patents based on their similarities.
 This may involve searching for patents that are similar in terms of their technical specifications, patent claims, or other features.